Class 43 High-Speed Trains

 Some units have been preserved, while others have been cannibalised for parts.
 A few ended up in storage at Ely and the Mid Norfolk Railway, with some preserved by heritage railways.

-So, here we are, over 40 years later, still loving this great British icon.
-And let’s be honest—any one of these units featured on this page could have had a young lad from Norfolk, heading out west, sitting possibly in the seat of one of these iconic locomotives back in the 1980s.
+So, here we are, over 40 years later, still loving this iconic British locomotive.
+And let’s be honest—any one of these units shown on this page could have had a young lad from Norfolk, heading west, sitting perhaps in the seat of one of these legendary locomotives seen below in the 1980s.

 Mid Norfolk Railway.